the-sett/elm-aws-messaging/README.md

 - @rupertlssmith on https://elmlang.slack.com
 - @rupert on https://discourse.elm-lang.org

-# elm-aws-cognito
+# elm-aws-messaging

-This is a set of client side stubs for using the AWS Cognito services, which are used for managing user identities on AWS.
+This is a set of client side stubs for using the AWS messaging services.
+This currently consists of Sqs and EventBridge, and will eventually include Sns.

-"Amazon Cognito lets you add user sign-up, sign-in, and access control to your web and mobile apps quickly and easily.
-Amazon Cognito scales to millions of users and supports sign-in with social identity providers, such as Facebook, Google, and Amazon, and enterprise identity providers via SAML 2.0."